nimbles-nl/cm-telecom/README.md

 Introduction
 ------------

-IDIN is used for personal identification by bank and is supported by Dutch banks.
+iDIN is used for personal identification by bank and is supported by Dutch banks.
-With IDIN you can be sure who is registering on your application.
+With iDIN you can be sure who is registering on your application.
 This PHP package contains a client for [CM Telecom](https://get.cm.nl/idin/).

 See for more information: [https://www.idin.nl](https://www.idin.nl/)